WolfyIt/EDW/README.md

-# Halcon - Construction Material Distributor
+# EDW Halcón - Construction Material Distributor

-This Laravel application automates internal processes for Halcon, allowing customers and staff to track and manage orders with photographic evidence and role-based access.
+This Laravel application automates internal processes for Halcón, allowing customers and staff to track and manage orders with photographic evidence and role-based access.

 ## Features

-- Public Order Lookup:
+- **Public Order Lookup**:
-  - Search by customer number & invoice number from a public form.
+  - Search by customer number & invoice number from a public form
-  - Display order status and details.
+  - Display order status and details
-  - Show "In Process" timestamp, "In Route" loading photo, and "Delivered" delivery photo.
+  - Show "In Process" timestamp, "In Route" loading photo, and "Delivered" delivery photo

-- Admin Dashboard (protected by `auth`):
-  - Default seeders for department roles: Sales, Purchasing, Warehouse, Route.
-  - Default administrator user: `admin@halcon.test` / `secret123`.
+- **Protected Dashboard** (requires authentication):
+  - Role-based access control system
-  - CRUD for users, products, customers, and orders.
+  - CRUD for users, products, customers, and orders
-  - Role-based restrictions: upload evidence photos only visible to Route department.
+  - Dynamic UI with user avatars and role-specific navigation
-  - Logical delete (archive) of orders with separate view and restore action.
+  - Logical delete (archive) of orders with separate view and restore action
-  - Filtering of orders by invoice, customer, date, and status.
+  - Advanced filtering of orders by invoice, customer, date, and status
+  - Real-time calculation of order totals
-  - Flash notifications for success and error messages.
+  - Flash notifications for success and error messages

-- Database Migrations & Seeders:
+- **Role-Based System**:
+  - **Admin**: Full access to all system features and modules (Users, Products, Customers, Orders)
+  - **Warehouse**: Access to Orders and Products modules with inventory management
+  - **Sales**: Access to Orders module with customer and order management
+  - **Purchasing**: Access to Orders and Products modules with supply chain features
-  - Orders table with `archived`, `photo_route`, `photo_delivered` fields.
+  - **Route**: Access to Orders module with ability to upload evidence photos

+- **UI Enhancements**:
+  - User avatar circles with initials in navigation menu
+  - Role-specific color coding for visual identification
+  - Improved navigation with translucent backgrounds
-  - Seeders for roles and admin user.
+  - Responsive design for mobile and desktop use

+## Technology Stack
+- **Backend**: Laravel 11
+- **Frontend**: Blade templates with Vue.js components
+- **Database**: MySQL
+- **Authentication**: Laravel's built-in authentication
+- **Styling**: Custom CSS with responsive design

 ## Installation